-- The RECAP Extensions — Simple browser extensions for Chrome and Firefox that open up federal court data.
+- The RECAP Extensions — Simple browser extensions for Chrome, Firefox and Safari (iOS + macOS) that open up federal court data.
 If you use PACER, install RECAP to join this initiative.

 - CourtListener.com – Our fully-searchable and accessible archive of court data including growing repositories of opinions, oral arguments, judges, judicial financial records, and federal filings.

 - Fact sheets for PACER and the FJC Integrated Database so that the public can better understand these services.

 - An extremely detailed database of reporters and a tool that uses them to extract citations from text.

 - A collection of hundreds of pictures of federal and state judges.

 - A repository of judicial seals.

 - Data services and consulting.

 All together, these projects provide valuable tools and analysis for those that want to access, study, or improve the American legal system.